-Significant increases in the prevalence of obesity among U.S. children across both sexes were seen in the 1980s and 1990s (Ogden, Carroll, Kit, et al., 2012).
-For the 2011-2012 period, nearly 32 percent of children in the United States were reported to be overweight or obese (having a BMI ≥85th percentile), and at least 17 percent were obese (having a BMI ≥95th percentile) (Ogden, et al., 2014).
+Significant increases in the prevalence of childhood obesity in the United States across both sexes were seen in the 1980s and 1990s (Ogden, Carroll, Kit, et al., 2012).
+For the 2011-2012 period, nearly 32 percent of children in the United States were reported to be overweight or obese, and at least 17 percent were obese (Ogden, et al., 2014).
 At the population level, this increase in prevalence is too rapid to be a genetic shift.
-Rather, changes in eating and physical activity behaviors are affecting the intake and expenditure of energy, resulting in overweight and obesity (Barlow, 2007).
+Rather, changes in eating and physical activity behaviors are affecting the intake and expenditure of energy resulting in overweight and obesity (Barlow, 2007).

-Cost of Obesity and Unhealthy Weight in Children
+Pathology and Severity of Obesity and Unhealthy Weight in Children